 Key Feature: Uses NAVCOM technology to absorb vibrations and reduce recoil.

-Pros: Significant recoil reduction, durable, easy to install.
+Pros: Significant recoil reduction, durable, and easy to install.

 Cons: May attract dust and debris.